-A description of the situation when the share price is lower or higher than the net asset value per share.
+A description of the difference between the share price and the net asset value per share.
 The size of the discount or premium is calculated by subtracting the share price from the net asset value per share and is usually expressed as a percentage (%) of the net asset value per share.
-If the share price is higher than the net asset value per share this situation is called a premium.
-If the share price is lower than the net asset value, shares are trading at a discount.
+If the share price is higher than the net asset value per share the result is a premium.
+If the share price is lower than the net asset value per share, the shares are trading at a discount.